samano2j/ENSE-470-/Readme.txt

 This repository is used for ENSE470.
-This repository is used by group G or GGWP.
+This repository is used by group G or GLHF.

-ense470_processfiles.uxf uses UMLet to generate the process file. ense470CurrentVSM.xml uses draw.io which is used to generate the VSM diagram
+ense470CurrentVSM.xml uses draw.io which is used to generate the VSM diagram